Ernyoke/ervin-szilagyi-static-site/src/articles/building-super-slim-containerized-lambdas-revisited.md

 ## Short Recap

-In my old article, titled [Optimize your container workloads for sustainability](https://aws.amazon.com/blogs/containers/optimize-your-container-workloads-for-sustainability/) I used Rust to build a Lambda function.
+In my old article, titled [Building Super Slim Containerized Lambdas on AWS]('building-super-slim-containerized-lambdas.md') I used Rust to build a Lambda function.
 Code written in Rust is compiled into a binary.
 To execute this binary as a Lambda function, you can either upload the binary directly to AWS Lambda or package it in a Docker image, upload the image to ECR, and configure Lambda to use that image.

 The size of this Docker image can vary significantly.
 If you use the default image recommended by AWS (`public.ecr.aws/lambda/provided`), the container size can be a few hundred megabytes.
 However, if you go with a minimal approach, such as a Distroless image, you can get containers down to just a few dozen megabytes, depending mostly on the size of the compiled binary.